sanjaysaini2000/aspnet-core3-webapi/README.md

-# BookStore Web API
+# Javascrit Front-end to BookStore Web API

+## Git Branch - Frontend

-This web api is developed with .Net Core 3.1 to demonstrate crud operations using Entity Framework Core 3.1 with Sql Server as backend.
+This Javascript frontend is developed with bootstrap to demonstrate crud operations of BookStore Web API that was written in asp.net core 3.1 using Entity Framework Core 3.1 with Sql Server as backend.

 ## Prerequisites